smikitky/chatgpt-md-translator/README.md

 Alternatively, you can directly specify the output file name in command line, like `-o translated.md` or `--out=translated.md`.
 The path will be relative to the current directory (or `BASE_DIR` if it's defined in the config file).

+If you are translating many files, consider using the `OVERWRITE_POLICY` option as well to skip already translated files.

 ## CLI Options

 These can be used to override the settings in the config file.